If you think your business is safe just because you’re a startup or a small company, think again.

 Two-step verification can seriously prevent password compromises, where a user is asked to provide a second piece of information in addition to a password to confirm that identity.
 This makes it difficult for cybercriminals to access a user’s personal information.

 Have you ever heard of brute force attacks?

-Another thing to keep an eye out for is testing your web application for “predictable resource location.”
-This type of security flaw allows hackers to predict patterns and manipulate URLs to bypass the web applications authentication screen and gain unauthorized access to your databases.
+Another thing to keep an eye out for is testing your web application for “predictable resource locations.”
+This type of security flaw allows cybercriminals to predict patterns and manipulate URLs to bypass the web application’s authentication screen and gain unauthorized access to your databases.